MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 ### count()

-Combine `summarize` with the [count](kusto/query/count-aggfunction.md) aggregation function to find the number of events by state.
+Use `summarize` with the [count](kusto/query/count-aggfunction.md) aggregation function to find the number of events by state.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS/KdS1LzSsp5uWqUSguzc1NLMqsSlUAiznnl+aVKNgqJINoDU2FpEqF4JLEklQAtZY60TYAAAA=" target="_blank">Run the query</a>